Execut3/CTF/Participated-CTF/2016/SharifCTF/Cryp1/README.md

 ```

 We should go throught all other rows and fix them to match the cleartext recieved from wikipedia link.
 For example in 14th row we should remove 's' to shift character to left.
-We keep removing character to make the clear-text recieved from wikipedia.
+We keep removing characters to recover clear-text recieved from wikipedia.
 (remember to add a ' ' at the end of decrypted message after removing each character.)

-At that after removing all the additional characters, we will have something like this:
+After removing all the additional characters, We will have something like this:

 ```
 AaY  rpyfneJBeaaX0n ,ZZcs uXeeSVJ sh2tioaZ}slrg. ciE anfGt eCIys TzttFlra{GuhQIctm0t FYuezTrZ